10on10studios/10on10studios-code/README.md

-# 10on10studios-code
+# 10on10studios

-We have the code for 10on10studios in this repository, frontend as well as backend
+We are an opensource knowledge library based on Decentralized storage on top of IPFS.
+This repository contains the frontend as well as backend code for the project.